Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 • Product Usage: Provides insights on how often customers are using your product, what they do with it, and how long they have been users.

 • Website Analytics: Track key metrics like page visits, time spent on product pages, and abandoned carts.
-This data can reveal product interest, urgency, and potential roadblocks in the buying journey.
+This data shows which products they're interested in, how urgent their need is, and where they're getting stuck.
 Tools like Google Analytics provide valuable insights into website traffic, highlight popular pages, and pinpoint where customers drop off.

 • Email Campaign Performance: Open rates, click-through rates, and responses to specific calls to action within your email campaigns all indicate interest levels and the triggers that resonate most strongly with your audience.